|

 particular rush, so I allowed a couple of extra hours for the

+side-trip.
 Jaw dropping scenery came into view minutes after turning onto

 Highway 179.
 The unikely shapes of the landscape looked like a giant sand painting.
 The stark contrast between the azure sky and